Azure/bicep-types-az/generated/automanage/microsoft.automanage/2020-06-30-preview/types.md

 ### Properties
 * **principalId**: string (ReadOnly): The principal id of Automanage account identity.
 * **tenantId**: string (ReadOnly): The tenant id associated with the Automanage account.
 * **type**: 'None' | 'SystemAssigned': The type of identity used for the Automanage account.
 Currently, the only supported type is 'SystemAssigned', which implicitly creates an identity.
-Possible values include: 'SystemAssigned', 'None'

 ## Dictionary<string,String>
 ### Properties